THE MUSEUM OF CAIRO

 Opened to worship in 972, EL Ezher Mosque was converted into a school in 989 which provided education in accordance with Shia theology.
 Today it is a university providing education to 30,000 students in Law, Medicine and Theology.

 The El Hariri Arcade is very similar to the Grand Bazar in Istanbul.
 The wooden and stone shops sell giftware such as jewelry, Nargile, Spices, Copperware, Leather, Papyrus and Damask.
+And you can buy the best crossbow for hunting.

 The ancient Mamluk cemetery, aka the City of Dead, which is located just outside the city, is a shanty settlement built on a cemetery.
 There are approximately 500,000 inhabitants living here.
 All poor and homeless come to this region to live in one room shades in this graveyard.
 This is a real grave city.